schan1031/DraftRoyale/README.md

 ## Project Design

 DraftRoyale was designed and built in two weeks, based off the concept of Daily Fantasy games, without the gambling risk.
+View the original proposal at [DraftRoyale Proposal](https://github.com/schan1031/DraftRoyale/tree/master/docs)

 ### Implementation